-- 1. The Proposal must be submitted in the PartnerGrants database prior to the due dates and times outlined.
-The time of the submission in PartnerGrants is the official time of record.
-It is the sole responsibility of the Offeror to ensure timely submittal of all parts of the Proposal.
-The City will not be responsible for failure of service on the part of internet service or any other form of delivery service chosen by the Offeror. - Electronic Proposals: Electronic Proposals (electronic documents) shall be submitted to the City of Austin using APH's online database, PartnerGrants.
-To submit Electronic Proposals using PartnerGrants, Offerors must first be registered as a vendor with the City of Austin in Austin Finance Online and be registered user in PartnerGrants. - 3.
-Due Date and Time for Electronic Proposals: Electronic Proposals in response to this Solicitation shall be submitted via PartnerGrants by the Solicitation Due Date and Time displayed in the Important Dates section of the Solicitation Cover Sheet.
-The PartnerGrants database does not allow any late submissions.
-The system time within PartnerGrants shall be the official time of record for Electronic Proposals. - 4.
-Withdrawing Electronic Proposals: Electronic Proposals submitted online in response to this Solicitation may be withdrawn using PartnerGrants at any time prior to the posted Proposal Deadline Date and Time.
-Once a proposal is withdrawn prior to the posted proposal deadline, its entire proposal package including any pre-proposal threshold checklist is no longer considered responsive to the solicitation. - 5.
-Resubmitting a Withdrawn Electronic Proposal: If an Offeror wishes to replace a withdrawn proposal, a separate proposal package must be started anew.
-Since all solicitation deadlines are enforced by PartnerGrants, any solicitation containing a pre-proposal threshold deadline still applies.
-If a pre-proposal deadline exists AND it has already elapsed, an Offeror may not replace a withdrawn proposal.
-If a pre-proposal deadline exists AND it has not already elapsed, an Offeror may replace the pre-proposal threshold checklist.
-If a pre-proposal deadline does not exist AND the proposal deadline has not already elapsed, an Offeror may replace a withdrawn proposal. - 6.
-Revising and Resubmitting a Previously Submitted Proposal: If an Offeror wishes to revise and resubmit a previously submitted online Proposal, the Offeror must contact the designated contact person at least one full City of Austin business day prior to the posted Proposal Deadline Date and Time.
-This is necessary in order to have the Proposal released for editing by the designated contact person, and to also provide enough time for such editing to occur and be resubmitted by the Offeror. - 7.
-Late Electronic Proposals: PartnerGrants will not allow Electronic Proposals to be submitted past the Solicitation's Due Date and Time. - 8.
-Hardcopy Proposals: No Hardcopies will be accepted.
-All Proposals must be submitted through PartnerGrants. - 9.
-Opening Electronic Proposals: Proposals will not be opened by staff until after the due date and time defined in the Offer Sheet.
-At that time, two APH staff will open proposals and review for completeness.
-A list of all bidders/offerors will be listed on the website and in Partnergrants.
+- 1. The Application must be submitted in the Application link online prior to the due dates and times outlined.
+The time of the submission of Application documents, which is routed to communitycourtcontracting@austintexas.gov, is the official time of record.
+It is the sole responsibility of the Offeror to ensure timely submittal of all parts of the Application.
+The City will not be responsible for failure of service on the part of internet service, or any other form of delivery service chosen by the Offeror. - 2.
+Due Date and Time for Electronic Applications: Electronic Applications in response to this Solicitation shall be submitted via provided link by the Solicitation Due Date and Time displayed in the Important Dates section of Form 1: Offer Sheet. - 3.
+Withdrawing Electronic Applications: Electronic Applications submitted online in response to this Solicitation may be withdrawn at any time prior to the posted Application Deadline Date and Time by submitted an email to communitycourtcontracting@austintexas.gov.
+Once a Application is withdrawn prior to the posted Application deadline, its entire Application package is no longer considered responsive to the solicitation. - Resubmitting a Withdrawn Electronic Application: If an Offeror wishes to replace a withdrawn Application, a separate Application package must be started anew.
+Since all solicitation deadlines are enforced. - 5.
+Late Electronic Applications: Electronic Applications to be submitted past the Solicitation's Due Date and Time will not be accepted. - 6.
+Hardcopy Applications: No Hardcopies will be accepted.
+All Applications must be submitted through online link.

-- 10. Rejection of Proposals: The City reserves the right to reject any or all Proposals and to waive any minor informality in any Proposal or solicitation procedure (a minor informality is one that does not affect the competitiveness of the Proposal). - For any questions regarding the Submission or Withdrawal of a Proposal, contact the RFP Authorized Contact: Natasha Ponczek Shoemake E-Mail:APHCompetitions@austintexas.gov
+- 7. Opening Electronic Applications: Applications will not be opened by staff until after the due date and time defined in the Offer Sheet.
+At that time, two DACC staff will open Applications and review for completeness.
+A list of all bidders/offerors will be listed on the website, - 8.
+Rejection of Applications: The City reserves the right to reject any or all Applications and to waive any minor informality in any Application or solicitation procedure (a minor informality is one that does not affect the competitiveness of the Application). - 9.
+For any questions regarding the Submission or Withdrawal of an Application, contact the RFA Authorized Contact: Edna Staniszewski

+E-Mail: communitycourtcontracting@austintexas.gov

-K. PROPOSAL EVALUATION
+H. APPLICATION EVALUATION